haosulab/ManiSkill/docs/source/user_guide/concepts/controllers.md

 **The controller defines the action space of an task.** The robot can have separate controllers for its arm, gripper, and other components.
 The action space is a concatenation of the action spaces of all controllers.

+Note that while `pd_ee_delta_pose` type controllers that use IK may be more sample efficient to train / learn from for RL workflows, in GPU simulation running these controllers is not that fast and may slow down RL training.

 ## Terminology

 - fixed joint: a joint that can not be controlled.
 The degree of freedom (DoF) is 0.